tedunderwood/horizon/appendixA/readme.md

 For chapter 4, you'll need to consult [David Bamman's BookNLP itself.](https://github.com/dbamman/book-nlp), and then the chapter4/transform_data folder.

-If you want a master list of fiction
+If you want a master list of English-language fiction in HathiTrust
 ----------------------------------

 You could check out **pre1923hathifiction.csv** and/or **incopyrighthathifiction.csv** [in the NovelTM metadata repo,](https://github.com/tedunderwood/noveltmmeta) for a very inclusive list of HathiTrust volumes.
 I didn't use this whole list for anything, but it will give you a sense of the *outer limits* of the library, things that may be missing, etc.